Xyfi/react-redux-production-starter/README.md

 Build your project for production with `npm run build`.
 The output will be put in `dist`.

+## Production build
+1. Run `npm build`
+2. To see your production build in action run `npm start` and open the browser on `http://localhost:8080`

 ## Implemented libraries
 The following libraries are included and implemented so you can start coding immediatly
 * React